 • Public Affairs Intern

-For more information, please visit Cooperative Education
+For more information, please visit Cooperative Education.

-Students enrolled in the College of Professional Studies may click here for co-op and internship information.
+Students enrolled in the College of Social Sciences and Humanities may search their website Experiential Learning page for co-op and internship information.

 Resources